HelloElwin/Astar-Datasets/README.md

-# HerkulesDataset
+# AstarDataset

-These are some robot detection datasets by HKU Hercules!
+These are some robot detection datasets by HKU Astar!

 ## For Version 2